Megan Danahy loves Dennis Kipphut.

 Entertaining and worth the read.”

-“Schwartz has created a great read that details how wars affect people over the long-term, while covering the honorable thought process that patriotic Americans experience while defending their country (however they choose to defend it).
-This is one of the best historical treatments of the Vietnam War era I have read to date.”
+“Schwartz has created a great read that details how wars affect people over the long-term, while covering the honorable thought process that patriotic Americans experience while defending their country… This is one of the best historical treatments of the Vietnam War era I have read to date.”

 “This story takes an interesting perspective, that of a young man who is dodging the draft…It grabs the reader’s attention and lures their intellect very early on.
 Their strong-minded drive for what they believe in is appealing, as is the love story that grows amidst the drama and chaos.”